JWST MIRI flight performance: The Medium-Resolution Spectrometer: MRS in-flight performance

 \subsection{Spectral fringing}

 Coherent reflections inside the MRS detectors give rise to periodic fringing in the MRS spectral dispersion direction \citep{argyriou2020SPIE,argyriou2020}.
 The amplitude and phase of the fringes depend on how the MIRI pupil is illuminated, namely whether the pupil is illuminated by a point source, a semi-extended source, or a fully extended source.
 The source extent determines the phase and amplitude of the wavefront at the detector.
-An example of how fringes can vary across a spectrally dispersed point source is shown in Fig.~\ref{fig:psf_fringe_dependency} \footnote{Fringes at the peak of the point source PSF are more akin to those of an extended source, where the pixel illumination is closest to being uniform in both the IFU image slicer along-slice and across-slice directions.}.
+An example of how fringes can vary across a spectrally dispersed point source is shown in Fig.~\ref{fig:psf_fringe_dependency}.
+Fringes at the peak of the point source PSF are more akin to those of an extended source, where the pixel illumination is closest to being uniform in both the IFU image slicer along-slice and across-slice directions.
 Predicting in an analytical way how the fringe pattern of an arbitrary source depends on the incoming wavefront is a long term goal of the MRS calibration team.

 Currently the MIRI pipeline corrects for the fringes using a two-step approach.
 First, the detector images are divided by a static fringe flat-field image derived from observations of an extended source, specifically the NGC~6543 data of PID~1031 and PID~1047 and NGC~7027 data of PID~1523.
-Second, an empirical residual fringe correction algorithm is run on the data at the 2-dimensional detector image plane level \citep{kavanagh23}.
+MRS fringe flats are noiseless.
+The uncertainty in the fringe parameters (amplitude, frequency, phase) is not provided to the pipeline.
+More details are provided in Mueller et al. (in prep.).
+Second, an empirical residual fringe correction algorithm is run on the data at the 2D detector image plane level (Kavanagh et al., in prep.).
 The algorithm is bootstrapped such that it only looks for frequencies that are expected based on the MRS detector layers' geometric and refractive properties.
-The same algorithm can be used on the 1-dimensional extracted spectrum from the spectral cubes if desired.
+The same algorithm can be used on the 1D extracted spectrum from the spectral cubes if desired.